 And because I teach these topics, I’m becoming an advocate of the very thing that’s helped me so much lately: Movement.

-It may well be the missing link in your self-awareness journey… as it was mine.
+It may well be the missing link in your self-awareness journey, as it was mine.

 I remind my yoga students to surrender from thought-based processing to feeling-based processing at the start of every class I teach.
+We all tend to be way too heady, ego-oriented and thought-reliant.
+We tend to only use the mind to perceive, and thus disconnect from feeling-based perception.

 Both thought and feeling are equal means of sensing, computing and understanding the human experience — they’re meant to complement one another, not clash or compete.
+And yet, I’ve met more people who distrust their own emotions and second-guess their intuitive feelings than use them as ways to complement the tools of rationality, logic and reason.

 Movement brings feel back into a thought-heavy way of life.